 Legal and Political Career

 Mr. Webb has spent the past 25 years serving the state of West Virginia as an attorney and politician.
 After graduation from law school, he joined the Charleston law firm of Goodwin and Goodwin, where he practiced corporate and insurance defense law, particularly in the area of class action asbestos defense litigation.
-In March of 1993, he then joined the law firm of Pepper and Nason, where he practiced primarily in the areas of divorce and family law, personal injury and criminal defense law.
+In March of 1993, he then joined the law firm of Pepper and Nason, where he practiced primarily in the areas of personal injury and criminal defense law.

 In 1994, he was elected to the Kanawha County Republican Executive Committee representing the South Hills area of Kanawha County.
 Mr. Webb was appointed as an alternate delegate to the Republican National Convention in 1996, in Philadelphia and in 2000 was elected as a Delegate to the Republican National Convention in New York.

 In 1996, he was elected to the West Virginia House of Delegates and served for four terms.
 During his eight years as a member of the West Virginia House of Delegates, he served on the following Committees: Education, Constitutional Revision (Minority Chair), Judiciary, Banking and Insurance, Veterans Affairs and, Industry and Labor/ Economic Development and Small Business (Minority Chair).

 In February, 2006, he established Webb Law Firm, PLLC, in Charleston, West Virginia in which he practices a variety of law including personal injury, accidents, employment discrimination, sexual harassment, serious medical malpractice, product liability, prescription drug recall, and nursing home abuse and neglect.

 Mr. Webb has successfully presented a number of Petitions for Appeal to the Supreme Court of Appeals of West Virginia on a variety of issues, including breach of trust, criminal defense, child custody modification, spousal support, and distribution of marital assets.